turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 - To the Grocery component, add an `onClick` function to a "Purchase" button and make the test pass.
 - We likely want to pass in a grocery ID or grocery name to the `onPurchase` method so we can keep track of what has been purchased.
-- Add an assertion to the previous test to check that `onPurchaseMock` was called with the correct arguments?
+- Add an assertion to the previous test to check that `onPurchaseMock` was called with the correct arguments.
   ([Hint](https://facebook.github.io/jest/docs/expect.html#content))
-- Write the tests and implementation for the "Star" and "Remove" buttons?
+- Write the tests and implementation for the "Star" and "Remove" buttons.

-- Here is some revised code to get you started:
+- Here is some code to help get you started:
 ```
 const Grocery = ({ name, quantity, notes, purchased, starred, onPurchase, onStar, onDelete }) => {
   return (